DM872/dm872.github.io/_assignments/exam.md

     No holes due to weekend or holidays are allowed within an exam schedule.

-4. Exams with preassigned dates <s>and rooms</s> must respect those preassignments and need not necessarily to satisfy the previous three constraints.
+4.  <s>Exams with preassigned dates and rooms must respect those preassignments and need not necessarily to satisfy the previous three constraints.
-    <p style="color:blue;">If present, preassignments are specified in the field `schedule` of each exam.</p>
+    If present, preassignments are specified in the field `schedule` of each exam.</s>

 5. Exams that are *joined* must have schedules starting on the same day.
 (The duration for both should be the sum of the duration of the